majatagt/assignment-part-2/README.md

 @ Author, Maja Tagt

- # Bank book
-    A simple bank book to keep track of transaction data.
-Created with Python, SQLite 3 and Tkinter.

 ## Table of contents
     Aim
+    Structure of the code
-    Technologies
+    Technologies used
     Dependencies
     Scope
+    	widgets
+	SQL statements
     Data storage
     Test strategy
     Test results
     Project status
     Concluding remarks

+## Aim of the bank book
+The set-out purpose of the bank book is to allow the user to enter and store data about their transactions.
+Created with Python, SQLite 3 and Tkinter.

 ## Structure of the code
 1. Imports of libraries
 2. Database table created in SQL; only runs once
 3. Functions add, query, sort_by_amount, delete and search.
-4. Structure of each function, see the explanation of SQL statements under 'sope of functionalities'.
+4. Structure of each function, see the explanation of SQL statements under the SQL statements section.
 '''
 Def function():
 answer = messagebox.askyesno